Economy of New Zealand: Early years

-Prior to European settlement and colonisation of New Zealand, Māori had a subsistence economy, the basic economic unit of which was the sub-tribe or hapū.
+Prior to European settlement and colonisation of New Zealand, Māori had a subsistence economy, the basic economic unit of which was the sub-tribe or hapū in which labour was divided.
 From the 1790s, the waters around New Zealand were visited by British, French and American whaling, sealing and trading ships.
 Their crews traded European goods, including guns and metal tools, for Māori food, water, wood, flax and sex.
 Their increasing lawlessness and plans for formal settlement by the New Zealand Company were two of the drivers behind the signing of the Treaty of Waitangi in 1840, which established New Zealand as a colony.
 Settlers continued to be dependent on Māori for food until the 1860s.
-From then immigrants became self-sufficient in farming, and started quarrying a variety of minerals including gold, which was discovered at Gabriel's Gully in Central Otago, leading to the Otago Gold Rush in 1861.
+From then immigrants became self-sufficient in farming, and started quarrying a variety of minerals including gold, which was discovered at Gabriel's Gully in Central Otago, leading to the Otago gold rush in 1861.
 Settlements flourished in areas where these quarries were established.
 In the 1880s, Dunedin became the richest city in the country largely on the back of investments from the gold rush.

 Sheep farming began in the Wairarapa but soon spread up and down the east coast from Southland to the East Cape once rudimentary roads and transport became available.
 Much of the land used for farming was taken or leased from Māori.
 Sheep numbers grew quickly and by the mid-1850s, there were already a million sheep in New Zealand; by the early 1870s, there were 10 million.
 Wool became the first staple export, initially exported from the Wellington settlement in the late 1850s, although unrefrigerated meat and dairy products were exported as far as Australia.